-|Cha-Manju (茶饅頭)||The bun is basically made from wheat flour, brown sugar, and baking soda||Onsen Manju (温泉饅頭), Kokuto Manju (黒糖饅頭)|
+|Cha-Manju (茶饅頭)||The dough is made from wheat flour, brown sugar, and baking soda||Onsen Manju (温泉饅頭), Kokuto Manju (黒糖饅頭)|

-|Juyo-Manju (薯蕷饅頭)||The bun is made from rice flour using the stickiness of grated yams||Kouhaku Manju (紅白饅頭)|
+|Jouyo-Manju (薯蕷饅頭)||The dough is made from rice flour using the stickiness of grated yam||Kouhaku Manju (紅白饅頭)|

-|Sake-Manju (酒饅頭)||The bun is made from wheat flour using yeast mash|
+|Sake-Manju (酒饅頭)||The dough is made from wheat flour, fermented with yeast mash|

 Momiji Manju (もみじ饅頭)

-“Momiji Manju (もみじ饅頭)” is the baked Manju cake with the shape of maples.
-“Momiji (もみじ)” means “Maple” in Japanese.
+Momiji Manju is the baked Yaki-Manju cake shaped like a maple leaf as “Momiji (もみじ)” means “Maple” in Japanese.

 Kuri Manju (栗饅頭)

-(Reference page : Wikipedia 饅頭 )
+(Reference Page : Wikipedia 饅頭 )